AhmedShahan/LaTex/README.md

     * Does a good job of calculating anf graph ploting, vary user friendly but expensive.
 * TextShop for Mac
     * Downlod for free from http://www.uoregon.edu/~koch/texshop

+## LaTex in Overleaf
+### Why in Overleaf
+* No need any installation
+* Its free to use
+* All the functionalities can be * performed.
+* Onlined based
+* Multiple person can share the same file